Why Did God Make Man Knowing He Would Sin

 The answer is simple.
 Gods wants to enjoy a loving relationship with his creation, and therefore, made man with the freedom of choice (free will) so this could be possible.
 Love is a choice.
 Without choice (free will), love does not exist.
 (Love will always be dependent on choice if it is indeed true love.
 You can’t have one without the other.)
 Consider this, are you truly loved by someone if they are forced to love you?
 Would you find fulfillment in marrying someone who was forced to marry you?
 The answer is easy, No. We would always wish for someone to love us of their own free will and so does God.
 Forced love is not love at all and it is unjust.

 We must therefore conclude that for God to make mankind, have a relationship with him, and be just in doing so, he must make man with the freedom of choice (free will).
-But granting free also brings about the inevitable possibility for sin.
+But granting free will also brings about the inevitable possibility for sin.

 So, what should God have done?
 Should he have withheld himself from making man because of the potential for sin?
 Furthermore, should he have prevented us from being born in the event we might choose to sin?